• Traders Look Ahead to Fed, Shipping Outlook Ahead of Hormuz Reopening

 Bloomberg Daybreak Weekend with Host Nathan Hager take a look at some of the stories we'll be tracking in the coming week.

-• In the UK – we look ahead to the Bank of England's upcoming rate decision
+• In the UK – a look ahead to a high stakes UK election and Bank of England decision.

 See omnystudio.com/listener for privacy information.